yyeeeeeeeeee/Spring-Boot-Shopping-Cart-Web-App-Deployment/README.md

 sudo kubeadm init --pod-network-cidr=10.244.0.0/16
 ```

 After running the above command, you will receive below below-highlighted.
-Make sure to run that on the worker nodes so as to join them with the master node.
+Make sure to run that on the worker nodes to join them with the master node.

 ![image](https://github.com/RavDas/Spring-Boot-Shopping-Cart-Web-App-Deployment/assets/86109995/8db6b226-294f-4790-bf93-2ecc9fae3bec)